phanerka/link-stash/Lediting/1. Room Making/1. Level editor/Custom props & tiles & effects.md

 ### effects
 >[!warning] supported ONLY by Community Editor and Rained at the moment.
 https://rainworldmodding.miraheze.org/wiki/Creating_Custom_Effects
-Example effects are stored in Seroen's [Github repo](https://github.com/Seroen/Seroens-Repo-Files/tree/main/Effects/Example%20Effects)
+Example effects are stored in Solar's [Github repo](https://github.com/solaristheworstcatever/The-Level-Editor-Warehouse/tree/main/Effects/Example%20Effects)
 ### tiles and props
 Tutorial
 tbh its pretty good for getting started